teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 ![Clustered and merged similar Categories](cluster2.png)
 ![Join multi-valued cells on Categories](join.png)

-When you are happy with the results of your analysis, you can export the dataset to your Galaxy or download it to you computer.
+When you are happy with the results of your analysis, you can export the dataset to your Galaxy or download it to your computer.
 Follow the next hands-on to do so:

 > <hands-on-title>Exporting the results and history</hands-on-title>
 >
-> 1. Click on `Export` on top of the table.
+> 1. Click on `Export` at the top of the table.
 > 2. Select `Galaxy exporter`.
 Wait a few seconds.
 In a new page, you will see a text as follows: "Dataset has been exported to Galaxy, please close this tab".
-When you saw this, you can close that tab.
+When you see this, you can close that tab.
 Alternatively, you can download your cleaned dataset in various formats such as CSV, TSV, and Excel.
+You can also close the extra tab that contains OpenRefine and click on the orange item `OpenRefine on data [and a number]`.
+You do not need it for your next steps

-> 3. You can find a new dataset in your Galaxy History (with green background) that contains your cleaned dataset for further analysis.
+> 3. You can find a new dataset in your Galaxy History (with a green background) that contains your cleaned dataset for further analysis.
 > 4. You can click on the eye icon ({% icon galaxy-eye %}) and investigate the table.
 >
 {: .hands_on}